-Please see the sections earlier in this catalog for the FSC refund policy and for information on admission, matriculation, technology, and graduation fees.
+Please see the earlier sections of this catalog for the Florida Southern College refund policy and for information on admission, matriculation, technology, and graduation fees.
 The College does not permit auditing graduate courses.

 Master of Science in Nursing: Adult-Gerontology Clinical Nurse Specialist